Dec 22 2009

 1. We had music books, but not everyone read music, and not everyone could see the small print in the caroling books, so we got rather quiet by the third verse of most songs.
 My suggestion: Choose 12-15 carols that you think everyone will want to sing and find the lyrics here, at Santas.net.
 Download them and make the print large enough for everyone to read, and then print out copies.

 2. It’s not always easy to find a key that everyone can sing.
 Therefore, either make sure the pianist can transpose keys, or if you aren’t using a pianist, check the key before singing to make sure it feels good for all, OR simply pick some songs that are high, some low and some in the middle so everyone gets a shot at singing some songs, if not all.
-By the way, a really interesting study was reported on today in Inside Science on how most holiday songs borrow sounds from everyday speech.
+And even though you may think people will be tired of the tried and true holiday favorites, they appeal to us because, as described in a nice article in the Denver Post, they remind us of our own stories.
+Be sure to include the ones your singers suggest.

 3. Not everyone can sing, but everyone wants a solo!
-My suggestion is that you give those who can’t carry a tune something else to do.
-And I don’t’ mean that they should just pour the drinks, because music is for everyone!
+Give those who can’t carry a tune something else to do.
+And I don’t’ mean that they should just pour the drinks.
 However, you might provide rhythm instruments or bells, or even perhaps a beer bottle.
 In fact, if you are short on singers, you might just scrap the singing and go for a beer bottle choir.
 Check out this video from the Bowen Beer Bottle Band on YouTube.
-I love it!
-And have a wonderful, song-filled holiday!!
+Now that’s a fun caroling session!